 My mom has been eating a Whole Food Plant Based diet since 1997 and she recently agreed to sit down with me and let me pick her brain for you.
 She’s a living example that we don’t have to get sick and become medication dependent as we get older.

 You’ll learn a lot from her – I know I have.
 I’m truly blessed to have this radiant, kind and compassionate soul as my mom.
 Check out our chat below.

 Did I tell you?
 So my friend, keep eating those plants as frequently as you possibly can.
 Every time you get hungry is an opportunity to put life energizing fuel into that beautiful body of yours.
 Take that opportunity more often than not and it’ll repay you for decades to come.

 Our weekly Plant Fueled Meal Plans guide you step by step on exactly what and how to eat for radiant, long lasting health.
-These plans are filled with the exact food that my mom eats.
-For $20 a month, it’s the cheapest insurance you will ever buy.
+These plans are filled with the exact food that my mom eats and it’s the cheapest insurance you will ever buy.

 Here’s a spoiler alert about eating a Whole Food Plant Based diet.
 It doesn’t have to be complicated.
 Today’s recipe is proof of that.

 Savory Fancy Toast

 - Cucumber rounds

 Toast a couple pieces of bread and spread hummus on one piece and avocado on the other piece.